Arguments in R. Kelly motions for acquittal to be heard, followed by defense case Thursday

 “In fact, it is undisputed that the tapes are copies made by someone, but the government could not establish where the tapes were copied or by whom,” Bonjean wrote.
 “The government simply did not prove that the tapes were transported in interstate or foreign commerce.”

 Regarding other counts of conspiracy and receipt of child pornography, Bonjean said the evidence was lacking.
-She also brought up a crucial theory of the defense — that the effort by Kelly and his business manager, Derrel McDavid, to buy back a sex tape had nothing to do with underage girls, but instead involved Kelly’s then-wife and another adult woman.
+She also brought up a crucial theory of the defense — that the effort by Kelly and McDavid to buy back a sex tape had nothing to do with underage girls, but instead involved Kelly’s then-wife and another adult woman.

 “The government’s evidence, even in its best light, failed to show (Kelly) specifically sought to receive child pornography, rather than any embarrassing sex tapes — such as a threesome video involving his ex-wife,” the motion stated.